Old Overholt: Acquisition by Beam

 Since December 2015, Old Overholt and Old Grand-Dad, both of which are Suntory Global Spirits brands, have been marketed together as "The Olds".

-A four-year bottled in bond, 100 proof version was released in late 2017.
+A four-year bottled in bond, 100 proof version of Old Overholt was released in late 2017.
+In 2024, A. Overholt was introduced and features an historic "Monongahela mash" of 80% rye and 20% malted barley.

+With its origins dating back to 1810, Old Overholt is considered the longest continually produced and maintained whiskey brand in the United States.

 In popular culture

 Old Overholt is closely associated with the Old West, particularly Tombstone, Arizona and is served in "Old West" tourist saloons in Tombstone today.

 The brand was parodied in a Warner Brothers cartoon, various issues of MAD Magazine and the Terry Pratchett novels The Dark Side of the Sun and Soul Music as "Old Overcoat".
+William Sanders' character Major James Lucas was an Old Overholt drinker, but Sanders failed to realize that in 1914 the distillery would have been in Pennsylvania rather than Kentucky.

 The Old Overholt distillery was a plot element at the end of season 3 of Boardwalk Empire.
 The distillery was part of a deal between Andrew Mellon and Enoch "Nucky" Thompson, who persuaded Mellon to let him manage it to implicate Jess Smith and George Remus.

 Famous drinkers

 Overholt is said to have been the alcoholic beverage of choice for notables ranging from Old West gunfighters to US presidents including Ulysses S. Grant and John F. Kennedy, and Secretary of State John Foster Dulles.